ros-navigation/docs.nav2.org/configuration/packages/collision_monitor/configuring-collision-monitor-node.rst

   ============== ===================================

   Description:
-    QoS durability setting for polygon topic or for footprint topic subscription.
+    QoS durability setting for the incoming polygon or footprint topic subscription.

 :``<polygon_name>``.radius: